spikeyamk/teplotna_komora/README.md

 If you plan on using `STM32CubeIDE` `STM32CubeProg` and  `gcc-arm-none-eabi` comes bundled with it.

-Go ahead and create a [myST](https://my.st.com) account, the stupid ST webiste won't let you download any STM32Cube Development Tools without it.
+Note: A [myST](https://my.st.com) account is required to download any STM32Cube Development Tools from the ST website.

 You can get them under following links:
 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html#st-get-software)